rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 	# Delete all entries
 	game_register.clear()

-	# Delete Dictionary
+	# Delete the dictionary
 	del game_register

-	# Retrieve a value for the key or deafult if not in dicionary
+	# Retrieve a value for the key or default if not in dicionary
 	game_register.get('dent')